IBE160/SG-Gruppe-10/docs/PRD.md

 **Technical Type:** web_app
 **Domain:** general
 **Complexity:** low
+This project is not considered an innovation project and operates within a well-understood, simple domain.

 Based on the provided product brief and proposal, the vision for FitTrack is to create a simple, clear, and motivating web application that empowers fitness enthusiasts to easily log workouts, set personal goals, and monitor their progress, ultimately fostering consistent engagement and a sense of personal development.